 - (d) Memorandum D3-6-6, Rail Pre-arrival and Reporting Requirements

-33. In lieu of a cargo EDI transmission, shipments eligible for the Courier Imports Remission Order (CIRO) can be reported on consist sheet.
+40. In lieu of a cargo EDI transmission, shipments eligible for the Courier Imports Remission Order (CIRO) can be reported on consist sheet.
 Shipments eligible for the Courier Low Value Shipment (CLVS) Program can be reported on cargo/release list and do not require an ACI/eManifest cargo transmission.
-Further information on consist sheet or cargo/release list reporting can be found in Memorandum D8-2-16, Courier Imports Remission, or Memorandum D17-1-2, Reporting and Accounting for Low Value Commercial Goods (Not Exceeding CAD$2,500).
+Further information on consist sheet or cargo/release list reporting can be found in Memorandum D8-2-16, Courier Imports Remission, or Memorandum D17-4-0, Courier Low Value Shipment Program.

 50. Unless otherwise exempted in writing by the CBSA, goods reported at FPOA and authorized to move in bond, must be delivered to the applicable primary sufferance warehouse that is licensed to receive the goods.
 The following are the types of primary warehouses: